 Benefits of Antioxidants

-Antioxidants slow or prevent the oxidation of molecules (oxidative stress) which can produce free radicals.
+ORAC is a method of measuring the antioxidant capacity of food and drink.
+The benefits of antioxidants to your health is that they slow or prevent the oxidation of molecules (oxidative stress) which can produce free radicals.
 Free radicals can damage cells, and result in cellular mutations, tissue breakdown, and immune compromise.

 Antioxidants are widely used as ingredients in dietary supplements in the hope of preventing diseases such as cancer and coronary heart disease, as well as slowing the aging process.